-7 Building Management Statements
+8. Building Management Statements

 Registration of a building management statement is entirely optional.
-The Registrar General may register with a plan of subdivision of a building and its site, or subsequently, a building management statement for the building and its site.
-Registration is regulated by the provisions of the Conveyancing Act 1919 (sections 196B ff).
-A building management statement is used when a building and its site is subdivided by means of a stratum plan, where none of the stratum lots are being further subdivided by a strata plan.
-Once registered, a building management statement can be amended.
-Each owner of a part of the building or site is normally required to consent to amendments.
+The Registrar General may register a building management statement with a plan of subdivision of a building and its site.
+Alternatively, a building management statement may be registered after the plan is registered.11 A building management statement is used when a building and its site is subdivided by means of a stratum plan, where none of the stratum lots are being further subdivided by a strata plan.
+Once registered, a building management statement can be amended.12 Each owner of a part of the building or site is normally required to consent to amendments.
 An amendment does not have effect until it has been recorded by the Registrar General.

-A registered building management statement, as in force from time to time, has effect as an agreement under seal containing covenants on the part of:
+A registered building management statement, as in force from time to time, has effect as an agreement under seal containing covenants on the part of 13 :